thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 Also, every telemetry and attribute parameter has built-in GET and SET RPC methods out of the box, so you don’t need to configure it manually.
-To use them, make sure you set all required parameters (in the case of MQTT Connector, these are the following:
+To use them, make sure you set all the required parameters (in the case of MQTT Connector, these are the following:
 **requestTopicExpression**, **responseTopicExpression**, **responseTimeout**, **valueExpression**).
 See [the guide](/docs/iot-gateway/guides/how-to-use-get-set-rpc-methods).